 Material & Quality

 You want your sweater to feel soft and last a long time.
 The row ophelia sweater uses a luxury wool blend.
-Many dupes use wool, cashmere, or a mix.
+Many similar styles use wool, cashmere, or a mix.
 The COS Chunky Pure Cashmere Crew-Neck and the H&M Oversized Cashmere-Blend Jumper both use soft cashmere blends.
 These two feel closest to the original in terms of material and comfort.
 Other options, like Tuckernuck and La Ligne, use high-quality wool blends that also feel great.

 Fit & Style

 Fit matters a lot.
 The row ophelia sweater has a relaxed, oversized shape with dropped shoulders.
-You want a dupe that gives you the same easy style.
+You want a similar style that gives you the same easy style.
 The H&M Oversized Cashmere-Blend Jumper and COS Chunky Pure Cashmere Crew-Neck Jumper both copy this look very well.
 You get roomy sleeves and a boxy fit.
 La Ligne and Tuckernuck also offer sweaters with a similar shape, so you can find the style that fits you best.

 Availability